marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    o There are currently two "Embedded Carbon" definitions.
 Pick one.

+   o basic (scalar) units are not enough to describe Power Data Unit caps and/or output.
+We need a more complex structure (which might already exist ?) to cover meanings (that I copied in the chats) like CO2 footprint, clean energy, mix, renewable. as an example, this should help to describe reduction of energy consumption and the increase of renewable energy consumption

    o Enhance EMAN framework, to support a more robust and comprehensive Energy Efficiency Strategy.
 Let devices report whatever they can using existing interfaces, without waiting until they implement new capabilities